 3. Relocate the feeder often

 Once hummingbirds find a food source, they will frequently visit it and will look around nearby for other food sources.
-Constantly moving the feeder can be a useful tactic in confusing bees.
+Constantly moving hummingbird feeders can be a useful tactic to create confusion and keep bees away from hummingbird feeders.

 While you can move the feeder just a few feet away, there is a chance the bees will find it again quickly.
 Relocating the feeder too often can result in confusing the hummingbirds as well as the bees, so make sure you have your schedule for moving the feeder rigid but not too rigid.